FSou1/Base62.Conversion/README.md

 # Base62.Conversion

 Base conversion is an approach commonly used for URL shorteners.
-Base conversion helps to convert the same number between its different numbe representation systems.
+Base conversion helps to convert the same number between its different number representation systems.

 The conversion table is `[0-9a-zA-Z]`: